24 (Money Man song)

 "24" is a song by American rapper Money Man.
 It was released on February 21, 2020 as a single from his eighteenth mixtape, Epidemic.
 A remix version featuring Lil Baby was released on August 14, 2020.
-Both versions and the song's title itself serve as tributes to basketball player Kobe Bryant, who died in a helicopter crash in January 2020.
+Both versions and the song's title itself serve as tributes to basketball player Kobe Bryant, who died in a helicopter crash, alongside his young daughter, in January 2020.

 Composition

 The bass-heavy track starts off with Money Man paying his respect to Kobe Bryant.
 He further "flexes his status as an independent artist", accentuating his "lavish" lifestyle, including the diamonds on his chains and the expensive cars he rides around.
 Aron A. of HotNewHipHop gave the song a HOTTTTT rating and said: "The rapper's hustler's mentality informs each bar he spits.
 It could be a light flex or a moment of introspection but Money Man drops jewels and gems throughout his music".

 Remix

 The official "24" remix with Lil Baby was released on August 14, 2020 and included on the deluxe edition of Money Man's Epidemic, released a week later.